obrie/retrokit/manual/sindenkit.md

 ### Recoil

-The "Recoil" menu provides shortcuts for changing the recoil behavior on your lightguns (if they're installed).
+The "Recoil" menu provides actions for changing the recoil behavior on your lightguns (if they're installed).

 * Disable Recoil